 NitroPack

-In terms of HTML, CSS, and JavaScript file optimization, NitroPack seems to be ahead.
+NitroPack seems to be ahead in optimizing HTML, CSS, and JavaScript files.
 It offers more advanced options for optimizing code delivery than WP Rocket.

-NitroPack does everything WP Rocket does to optimize files and codes, but with much more.
+NitroPack does everything WP Rocket does to optimize files and code, but with much more.

 NitroPack gives you more customization options for file settings.
-You can define more advanced rules to exclude files from modification.
+You can define more advanced rules to exclude files from minification.

 For example, you have more options for HTML settings and more opportunities to create custom CSS rules for optimized pages.

-If you display ads on your blog, you can optimize ad delivery to not block the initial page rendering.
+If you display ads on your blog, you can optimize ad delivery to avoid blocking initial page rendering.

-Suppose you use the OptinMonster WordPress plugin; you can enable/disable its script from optimization.
+If you use the OptinMonster WordPress plugin, you can enable/disable its script for optimization.

-Though not everyone will need the Ads and OptinMonster HTML, JavaScript, and CSS file optimization features, it is worth having there.
+Though not everyone will need the Ads and OptinMonster HTML, JavaScript, and CSS file optimization features, it is worth having them.

 While WP Rocket provides all the essentials, NitroPack goes beyond.